kbraak/gbif-metadata-profile/README.md

 ```

 ## Policies
- * This project is and should be used exclusively by the [IPT](https://github.com/gbif/ipt)
+ * This project used to be used exclusively by the [IPT](https://github.com/gbif/ipt), now this code is in the [ipt package](gbif-metadata-profile-eml/src/main/java/org/gbif/metadata/eml/ipt).
- * This project should eventually be replaced by the [registry-metadata](https://github.com/gbif/registry/tree/master/registry-metadata) library
+ * This project contains functionality moved from the [registry-metadata](https://github.com/gbif/registry/tree/master/registry-metadata) library